U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives

 9. Courses appearing on both lists.

-A course cannot be approved for, nor can it appear on both the U.S. Diversity and International Perspectives lists.
+A course cannot be approved for, nor can it appear on both the U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives lists.

 10. Double-major and double-degree programs.

-Students pursuing double major or double degree programs will be required to fulfill the U.S. Diversity and International Perspectives requirements of either one of the majors, but not both.
+Students pursuing double major or double degree programs will be required to fulfill the U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives requirements of either one of the majors, but not both.

 11. Pass not-pass credits.

 Students cannot use pass not-pass credits to meet these requirements.
-Credits obtained with a P mark cannot be used to meet the U.S. Diversity and International Perspectives requirements.
+Credits obtained with a P mark cannot be used to meet the U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives requirements.

 12. Meeting the requirements.

-Once a student has met the U.S. Diversity and/or the International Perspectives requirements of their currently declared major, the requirement is satisfied for their degree requirement.
+Once a student has met the U.S. Cultures and Communities (formerly U.S. Diversity) and/or the International Perspectives requirements of their currently declared major, the requirement is satisfied for their degree requirement.
 If they subsequently change majors, where the requirements may be different, the requirement has been fulfilled and additional courses in this area are not needed.